SHOPPING | CONTACT | NEWS | SUBSCRIBE

 GETTING AROUND SINAIA BY BUS

-The three lines T1, T2 and T3 all depart from Platoul Izvor, not far from the Sinaia Sud railway station. then continue along different itineraries, to the north.
+The three lines, T1, T2, and T3, all depart from Platoul Izvor, not far from the Sinaia South train station.
+The lines share the same route for more than half, then continue along different routes to the north.

-It takes about an hour to complete an entire journey.
+It takes about an hour to complete the entire journey.

-By bus it is possible getting around Sinaia, reaching the main points of interest.
+You can travel around Sinaia by bus, reaching the main points of interest.

-Route T2 operates from 06.20 to 22.20.
-Caoolinea is the cable car station, up to the opening hours.
-When the cable car closes, the T2 line limits the journey to the Piateta Foisor station.
+Route T2 operates from 6:20 AM to 10:20 PM.
+The terminus is the cable car station, until operating hours.
+When the cable car closes, line T2 limits its route to the Piateta Foisor station.

 Children under the age of 5 travel for free.